BWR

 Sustainable reasoning

 The U.N. has summed up perfectly an explanation for sustainable living that states " Three different balls must be kept in the air at once: economic growth, social inclusion, and environmental protection.
-If one or two fall to the ground, the act is over.
+If one or two falls to the ground, the act is over.
 For instance an economy might grow rapidly – but only for so long if most people remain poor and all the natural resources are used up."
 The 17 goals established by the U.N. in 2015 to be achieved by 2030 have not been changed and are available at this U.N. website: Sustainable Development Goals with an updated 2024 report: The Sustainable Development Goals Report 2024.

 Intention